sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 - Cybersecurity had 72% churn rate.

-**Business Insight:** DevTools, EdTech, and Cybersecurity have the highest churn rates, which means these industries are losing a larger percentage of customers than any other segment.
+**Business Insight:** DevTools, EdTech, and Cybersecurity had the highest churn rates, which means these industries are losing a larger percentage of customers than any other segment.
 This suggests the product may not be meeting the specific needs of these industries.
 These segments should be prioritized for deeper investigation, targeted retention campaigns, feature improvements, and dedicated customer success support.

 ---
 ### 3. Which countries bring the most ARR?